goku1610/EDU_ContentPersonalizer/README.md

 1. Access the application at http://127.0.0.1:5000/
 2. Select one of the pre-configured user profiles or upload a custom profile (text file containing relevant information about the learner)(a sample learner_text is provided in /user_data_to_profile/user_profile_example.txt)
-3. Upload the educational material to be personalized (text file format only; PDF support coming soon)(sample text on photosynthesis present in /dirr/Photosynthesis.txt)
+3. Upload the educational material to be personalized (.txt file/PDF file) (sample text on photosynthesis present in /dirr/Photosynthesis.txt)
 4. Click "Upload" and wait for processing (approximately 20-90 seconds)
 5. Review the personalized output presented on screen

 **Note:** If you encounter an empty output, this may be due to network issues or LLM server-side errors.
 In such cases, terminate the application process and restart it by running `app.py` again.

+### Running via CLI

 #### Running the Personalization Pipeline using Terminal
 To process educational content and generate personalized output using only Terminal: